 The Tate Free Library was presented by Sir Henry Tate to the inhabitants of Streatham in 1890 under the Libraries Act of 1850.
 Sir Henry Tate was born in 1819 in Chorley, Lancashire.
 As a young man he was apprenticed to the grocer's trade and soon became a pioneer of the multiple shop.
-Later, he sold his shops and invested in sugar manufacturing, joining forces with Lyle they produced lump sugar extremely successfully.
+Later, he gave up shopkeeping and invested in sugar manufacturing, joining forces with Lyle they produced lump sugar and founded the very successful firm, and now household name, of Tate and Lyle.
 Henry Tate moved to Streatham in 1881 and purchased Park Hill on Streatham Common North Side.
-His second wife was born locally and is credited with influencing him in benefacting Libraries in the area.
+His second wife was born locally and it is likely that it was her influence that led him to benefacting Libraries in the area.

 The Tate Library in Streatham was designed by Sidney R.J.
 Smith in 1890.
 Built, in stone, the library has two commemorative plaques either side of the front door.
 Higgs and Hill, a local firm, are recorded as the builders.
-Sydney Smith was also the architect of the Tate Gallery and the Brixton Tate Library, (1892) - the latter was listed Grade II in 1999.
-This fine late Victorian civic building was designed in the classical style with the main elevation and return to Pinfold Road are constructed in Portland stone.
-The ground floor is divided into eight bays with tall widows to allow maximum daylight and interspersed by pilasters.
-The front is asymmetrical with only a single storey to the left of the front -door and-two-storeys on the right hand side.
-A balustrade of small, scaled-down-Doric columns runs along the roofline and above the front door the roof incorporates a stone cupola with a copper dome.
-The facade is richly decorated with anthemion, palmettes and other classical motifs.
+Sydney Smith was also the architect of the Tate Gallery and the Brixton Tate Library, (1892) - the latter was listed Grade II in May 1999.

+This fine late Victorian civic building was designed in the classical style and the main elevation and return to Pinfold Road are in Portland stone.
+The ground floor is divided into eight bays with tall widows to allow maximum daylight and indispersed by pilasters.
+The front is asymmetrical with only a single storey to the left of the front door and two storeys on the right hand side.
+A balustrade of small, scaled down Doric columns runs along the roofline and above the front door the roof incorporates a stone cupola with a copper dome.
+The façade is richly decorated with anthemion, palmettes and other classical motifs.

 Streatham Library was built on a green field site.
-The huge clock above the front door, by A Brock, was paid for by public subscription in memory of Edward VIII and placed on the Library in 1912.
-The Library was the terminus, from 1898 to 1908, for the Croydon Corporation Tramway, later extended to run between central London and Croydon.
-The last tram ran in April 1951.
+The huge clock above the front door, by A Brock, was paid for by public subscription in memory of Edward VII and placed on the Library in 1912.